me176c-dev/me176c-boot/README.md

 3. Boot the tablet into Fastboot mode: On the stock ROM, press `Volume Down` + `Power`, and release the `Power` button once the backlight turns on.
 4. Connect the tablet to your PC, and verify that it shows up in `fastboot devices`.
-5. Flash the new EFI system partition extracted from the downloaded ZIP: `fastboot flash ESP esp.img`
+5. Flash the new EFI System Partition (ESP) extracted from the downloaded ZIP: `fastboot flash ESP esp.img`
+6. **Recommended:** Configure the bootloader to [use the stock charger for offline mode charging](/examples/stock-charger)

 ## Usage
 By default, the bootloader will boot into the main Android system.